Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 What You Need

 - Mobile-first estimates.
-You’re on the job site, not at a desk.
-You need to pull up a customer, build a line-item estimate, and send it from your phone in under three minutes.
+You’re on job sites, not at a desk.
+You need to pull up a customer, build an estimate, and send it from your phone in under three minutes.

 - Fast invoicing with payment links.
-The moment a job is done, you should be able to send an invoice with a “Pay Now” button.
-Waiting until you get home to invoice is how you wait 30 days to get paid.
+The moment a job ends, send an invoice with a “Pay Now” button.
+Waiting until you get home to invoice means waiting 30 days to get paid.

 - Basic scheduling.
-A calendar that shows your week, lets you block time, and sends customers an appointment confirmation.
+A calendar showing your week, time blocks, and customer appointment confirmations.
 That’s it.

 - Customer history.
-When Mrs. Kowalski calls back six months later, you want to see what you installed, what you charged, and whether she paid on time.
+When Mrs. Kowalski calls back six months later, you want to see what you installed.
+You want to know what you charged and whether she paid on time.

 What You Don’t Need